madeleinehuish/rfhwTestVersion/README.md

 'git clone https://github.com/madeleinehuish/rfhw.git'

 Then change into the rfhw directory with 'cd rfhw'.
-From inside the rfhw directory type the following command:
+From inside the rfhw directory type the following command to install the dependencies:

 'npm install'